def1ant1/RusticUI/crates/rustic-docs/README.md

   routes, theme overrides, or telemetry sinks.
 Teams can fork the crate and keep the automation scaffolding intact.

+## Rust-first content pipeline

+- **Theme module**: `rustic_docs::theme` exposes `DocsThemeShell`, `DocsSurface` and `ThemeToggleControl` which wrap `rustic-ui-system` tokens so downstream applications can compose Material primitives without re-implementing the provider wiring.
+- **Content inventory**: build-time code generation populates `rustic_docs::content::docs_inventory()` and `rustic_docs::content::markdown_documents()`.
+The Leptos/Yew components under `rustic_docs::content::leptos_components` and
+  `rustic_docs::content::yew_components` project that metadata using RusticUI cards, app bars, and Markdown rendering via `pulldown_cmark`.
+- **Automation tasks**: `cargo xtask docs-assets` replaces the Node scripts used by the legacy site.
+The command can regenerate the service worker banner and emit a screenshot manifest that CI tooling can consume without reaching for `pnpm`.

 ## Running locally

 ```bash